 For couples that haven’t lived with each other before, there’s a lot to get your head around when moving in together—including merging finances.
-With N26 Smart, you can take control of your spending with the help of Statistics, a categorised breakdown of your spending to support you in tracking your monthly expenses.
+With N26 Smart, you can take control of your spending with the help of Insights, and get a categorised breakdown of your spending to track your monthly expenses.

 Now that you know how much to put aside each month, N26 Spaces gives you up to 10 sub-accounts to stash your savings or your share of the bills, depending on which account plan you choose.
 Setting specific goals for each space will help you and your partner stay focused, and you can set Rules to make automatic transfers from your main account instantly, or at regular intervals.
 Better still, you can create Shared Spaces to save together to reach your joint goals, such as buying a house one day.